sachingrover211/linux-installation/settings.md

 * There is a configuration file in `apache2.conf` in `/etc/apache2`.
 Make sure the settings in `<Directory>` structure is correct.
 It has a setting for the folder where you want to place your code.

 ###PHP setup with Apache
 The idea for this is to make sure Apache runs PHP files.
-For software manager installation there is a php.ini file in `/etc/php5/apache2` which will have all the settings.
+For software manager installation there is a php.ini file in `/etc/php5/apache2` or at `/usr/share/php5` which will have all the settings.
+If you still can't find it then check for development and production copies of `php.ini-<server type>`, and copy one of those to a `php.ini` file.
 The latest installations come with all the setting for apache to run php.
 If you want to see errors then do these changes to php.ini -

 * set error_reporting=E_ALL
 * set display_errors=On